3 Major Teeth Whitening Myths Debunked

-Our dentist encourages any patient considering this cosmetic procedure to call our Portage dental office and ask any questions you may have.
+Dr. Paul encourages any patient considering this cosmetic procedure to call our Portage dental office and ask any questions you may have.
 We wouldn’t want you to put off your ideal smile because of a commonly held myth.

 Myth #1: Teeth Whitening Damages Enamel

 This is the biggest false belief about teeth whitening treatments because as numerous studies have shown, the process of teeth whitening does not cause any damage to your natural tooth enamel.

 The only situation in which this myth might be true is if you received teeth whitening supplies from an untrusted source online or had the procedure performed outside of a dental office.
 In both scenarios, the whitening products may not be properly regulated, could contain illegal levels of bleach, and can put your teeth at risk.

 Contrary to what most people think, your enamel is not the source of your tooth’s discoloration.
 Instead, the layer of tissue underneath the enamel, called dentin, is responsible for absorbing a fair amount of stains.

 When teeth whitening gel is applied, you don’t have to worry about the protective outer layer of enamel being stripped away.
 It is merely being stained a brighter shade of white.
 Dr. Paul will be sure to explain every step of the at-home or in-office procedure no matter which you choose.

 We’ve all heard of the pure and naturalthat are designed to lighten up your smile in no time.
 Some solutions are more far-fetched than others and very few have been shown to have a positive effect on the color of your teeth.

 Natural teeth whitening methods to be wary of include: